Skip to content

 A. The price adjustment depends on the pricing logic you set — SUM adds all selected values, MAX uses only the highest, MIN uses only the lowest, and AVG uses the average.
 You can also add a percentage margin on top using the SUM(n) format.

 Not finding what you need?
-Browse the WizCommerce Help Center, reach out to your Customer Success Manager, or contact our Support Team.
+Browse the WizCommerce Help Center, reach out to your Customer Success Manager, or contact our support team at help@wizcommerce.com.